CAST of main Characters in order of appearance:

 “But the well is beautifully lined with bricks and carefully carved rocks.”

 “Silence!
 You try to be too clever.
 Where other young men run through the waves, you think it will impress us to swim like a fish and hover above the waves like a dragonfly on a pond.
 Very well.”
 The Chief Elder pulls himself even straighter, obviously readying for a grand pronouncement.
 The chattering villagers fall silent.
-Only the cry of a single bird and the waves disturb a moment of silence.
+Only the cry of a single bird and the waves breaking on the beach shoreline disturb a moment of silence.

 “You are to be called……………..
 Swimming Dragonfly.”